Multi-class Classifier based Failure Prediction with Artificial and Anonymous Training for Data Privacy: Results and Discussion

 \subsection{Cross entropy loss}

-Fig. \ref{fig_cross_entropy_loss_inkscape} shows the cross entropy loss (along \emph{y}-axis) versus epocs (along \emph{x}-axis) which indicate a decreasing trend during training of the classifier as expected.
-Gradient descent is performed applying the \verb|adam| algorithm to minimize the loss function.
+Fig. \ref{fig_cross_entropy_loss_inkscape} shows the cross entropy loss (along \emph{y}-axis) versus epochs (along \emph{x}-axis) which indicates a decreasing trend during training of the classifier as expected.
+Gradient descent is performed by applying the \verb|adam| algorithm to minimize the loss function.
 The parameters for \verb|adam| are provided in Table \ref{table_adam_parameters}.